 Cars, cats, pedestrians, broken glass, toxic chemicals and wanderlust are but a few of the compelling reasons to err on the side of caution.
 But whether you heed this advice or not, it is always smart to use a GPS tracker when getting out with your dog.

-Be sure to keep your pup sufficiently hydrated.
-This is a more immediate concern in hot weather, but most conscientious owners are pretty good about providing their pet with enough water during the summer – it is during the winter that many fail to do so.
+Be sure to keep your active dog breed sufficiently hydrated.
+This is a more immediate concern in hot weather, but most conscientious owners are pretty good about providing their pet with enough water during summer activities – it is during the winter that many fail to do so.